-Pence sends a message to McConnell, Paul on healthcare in their own backyard
+Pence sends a message to McConnell, Paul on health care in their own backyard

 (CNN)"Help is on the way!"
 Vice President Mike Pence declared to small-business owners at a roundtable in Kentucky as he spoke about the adverse effects of Obamacare.

 Pence hit the road once again on Wednesday to promote the Trump administration's agenda.
-It's a seat that he's comfortable in: traveling to politically important states and selling healthcare on behalf of the administration, something he's been doing since the spring.
+It's a seat that he's comfortable in: traveling to politically important states and selling health care on behalf of the administration, something he's been doing since the spring.

 While the president had no public events on Wednesday, the vice president traveled to Kentucky, a state that voted overwhelmingly for Donald Trump in the election, for a roundtable listening session, a speech, and a private reception in Lexington.